zeroknowledgediscovery/zedwiki/notes/universal epidemiological risk.md

 Secondly, both viruses are transmitted by contact, droplets and fomites.
 As a result, the same public health measures, such as hand hygiene and good respiratory etiquette (coughing into your elbow or into a tissue and immediately disposing of the tissue), are important actions all can take to prevent infection.

+## How are Flu and Covid Different?

+The speed of transmission is an important point of difference between the two viruses.
+Influenza has a shorter median incubation period (the time from infection to appearance of symptoms) and a shorter serial interval (the time between successive cases) than COVID-19 virus.
+The serial interval for COVID-19 virus is estimated to be 5-6 days, while for influenza virus, the serial interval is 3 days.
+This means that influenza can spread faster than COVID-19.

+Further, transmission in the first 3-5 days of illness, or potentially pre-symptomatic transmission –transmission of the virus before the appearance of symptoms – is a major driver of transmission for influenza.
+In contrast, while we are learning that there are people who can shed COVID-19 virus 24-48 hours prior to symptom onset, at present, this does not appear to be a major driver of transmission.

+The reproductive number – the number of secondary infections generated from one infected individual – is understood to be between 2 and 2.5 for COVID-19 virus, higher than for influenza.
+However, estimates for both COVID-19 and influenza viruses are very context and time-specific, making direct comparisons more difficult.